Tesco halts sales slide at great cost while rivals gain

 But hard economic conditions in both Britain and foreign markets where it aims to expand means rough times still loom.

-Tesco's difficulties were underscored by better-than-expected sales figures at rival J Sainsbury, which, like other British grocers, has capitalised on Tesco's troubles by promising to match its signature low prices.
+Tesco's difficulties were underscored by better-than-expected sales figures at rival J Sainsbury (SBRY.L), which, like other British grocers, has capitalized on Tesco's troubles by promising to match its signature low prices.

 Shares in Tesco were down 2 percent at 1437 GMT, while shares in Sainsbury were up 1.1 percent, outperforming a flat FTSE 100 index.

-It stunned investors in January with its first profit alert in more than 20 years, and in April it launched its recovery plan to reverse a decline in UK market share to Sainsbury, Wal-Mart's Asda, Morrisons, discounters Aldi and Lidl, and upmarket grocer Waitrose.
+It stunned investors in January with its first profit alert in more than 20 years, and in April it launched its recovery plan to reverse a decline in UK market share to Sainsbury, Wal-Mart's Asda (WMT.N), Morrisons (MRW.L), discounters Aldi and Lidl, and upmarket grocer Waitrose JLP.UL.

 "Customer perceptions of service, quality and availability have begun to show some early signs of improvement," Tesco CEO Phil Clarke told reporters.